brucecai-2001/kabutack/README.md

 # Kabutack

-A **mini Auto-GPT** like multimodality AI assistant.
+A **mini Auto-GPT**: like multimodality AI assistant.
 It is designed for engaging in personalized communication with user and performing some simple tasks.
 It will the core component of my Robotics system include a desktop robot, robotics dog, home AGV and robotics arm.

 The current entire system is composed of three agents:
-* 💬**chat agent**, which is responsible for receiving users' regular chat requests and sending some greetings to users during set time periods.
+* 💬**chat agent**: which is responsible for receiving users' regular chat requests and sending some greetings to users during set time periods.

-* 🤖**task agent**, which employs a **ReAct** paradigm to perform user's task request by calling a predefined tools step by syep.
+* 🤖**task agent**: which employs a **ReAct** paradigm to perform user's task request by calling a predefined tools step by syep.
+In v1.6,🧑‍💻**code interpreter agent** is introduced as part of the task agent, it supports local juypter kernel coding and execution based on the predefined functions.

-* 🧠**memory agent**, which performs memory retrieval and conversations persistence, it is the implementation of the agent's long-term memory.
+* 🧠**memory agent**: which performs memory retrieval and conversations persistence, it is the implementation of the agent's long-term memory.
 Memory agent is optional.

 <br>
 <br>